Brachiopod

+Although superficially resembling bivalves, brachiopods are not particularly closely related, and evolved their two valved structure independently, an example of convergent evolution.
+Brachiopods are part of the broader group Lophophorata, alongside Bryozoa and Phoronida, with which they share the characteristic lophophores.

+Brachiopods are thought to have evolved from "tommotiid" ancestors during the Early Cambrian.
+Brachiopods were highly diverse during the Paleozoic era, when their diversity exceeded that of bivalves.
+Their diversity was strongly affected by the end-Capitanian and end-Permian mass extinction events, from which their diversity would never recover to its former Paleozoic levels, with bivalves subsequently ascending to dominance in marine ecosystems.
+Today, there are around 400 living species of brachiopods, in comparison to around 9,200 species of bivalves.
+Brachiopods now live mainly in cold water and low light.

+Among brachiopods, only the lingulids (Lingula sp.) have been fished commercially, on a very small scale.

 Anatomy

 Shell structure and function

 Modern brachiopods range from 1 to 100 mm long, and most species are about 10 to 30 mm.
 Magellania venosa is the largest extant species.
 The largest brachiopods known—Gigantoproductus and Titanaria, reaching 30 to 38 cm in width—occurred in the upper part of the Lower Carboniferous.
 Brachiopods have two valves (shell sections), which cover the dorsal (top) and ventral (bottom) surface of the animal, unlike bivalve molluscs whose shells cover the lateral surfaces (sides).
 The valves are unequal in size and structure, with each having its own symmetrical form rather than the two being mirror images of each other.
 The formation of brachiopod shells during ontogeny builds on a set of conserved genes, including homeobox genes, that are also used to form the shells of molluscs.